Turkey sends ships and submarine to monitor drilling vessel near Cyprus

 ISTANBUL (Reuters) - Turkey has sent two ships and a submarine to monitor a drilling vessel in the eastern Mediterranean Sea, the military said on Thursday, in a move likely to increase tension with Cyprus after reunification talks failed last week.

-The drilling work, a contractual obligation between Cyprus and France's Total (TOTF.PA), comes a week after the collapse of talks to reunify the divided island nation, split between ethnic Greek and Turkish Cypriots.
+The drilling work, a contractual obligation between Cyprus and France's Total, comes a week after the collapse of talks to reunify the divided island nation, split between ethnic Greek and Turkish Cypriots.

 Ankara has said it will take measures against Cyprus for engaging in gas and oil exploration around the island.
 It says that hydrocarbon resources in the waters around the divided island should belong to both sides.